Uwe Cantner: Current positions

-Since 2000 Uwe Cantner has been full professor of economics at the University of Jena, and heads the chair of Economics and Microeconomics.
+Since 2000, Uwe Cantner has been full professor of economics at the University of Jena, and heads the chair of Economics and Microeconomics.
 Economics of innovation, evolutionary economics, industrial economics, and productivity and efficiency measurement are his major fields of research.

-Since 2011 he is also Professor of Economics (part-time) at the University of Southern Denmark.
+Since 2011, he is also Professor of Economics (part-time) at the University of Southern Denmark.

-On 15 October 2014 he became vice-president for young researchers and diversity management at Friedrich Schiller University Jena.
+On 15 October 2014, he became vice-president for young researchers and diversity management at Friedrich Schiller University Jena.

 Since 2015 he is member of the Expert Commission on Research and Innovation of the German Government.
 He chairs this commission since May 2019.

 Education

 Uwe Cantner earned a Master of Arts in economics from Wayne State University in 1984 and a Diplom from the University of Augsburg in 1985.

-He received his PhD in 1990 from the Ludwig Maximilian University of Munich with the thesis "Product and Process Innovation in International Trade".
+He received his PhD in 1990 from LMU Munich with the thesis "Product and Process Innovation in International Trade".

-In 1996 he habilitated at the University of Augsburg on the topic "Heterogeneity and Spillovers - Basic Elements of a Theory of Technological Change".
+In 1996, he habilitated at the University of Augsburg on the topic "Heterogeneity and Spillovers - Basic Elements of a Theory of Technological Change".